babeheim/evanthsoc-new/_posts/2018-06-23-eas-quarterly-newsletter-june2018.md

 title: EAS Quarterly Newsletter
 author: Delaney Glass
 date: 2018-06-23
-excerpt: "Happy 2018!
-For those of you not able to make the 2017 meetings in Washington, DC, we had a great series of sessions..."
+excerpt: "We hope you’re enjoying the end of the school year and the start of summer.
+We’ve been hard at work getting ready for this fall’s AAA meetings in San Jose..."
 layout: single
 ---